parthjdabhi/Ultimate-AdBlock/README.md

 By default all filters are enabled.
 If you want to disable a filter (for example the social css elements) you can do so by setting the correct variable in update-filters.swift to false.
 Run the script again to generate fresh filters.

-### Number of filters (as of 10 April 2016)
+### Number of filters (as of 16 April 2016)

 #### Hostnames:
-- yoyo.pgl.org AdServer hostnames: 2.423
+- yoyo.pgl.org AdServer hostnames: 2.413
+- Easylist hostnames: 4.468
 - Malwaredomainlist: 0
 - Custom hostnames: 65